DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-25-Atomic-variables-in-Java.md

     - CASing is more efficient than synchronization if there is no real concurrency.

+3. When to use

+    - CASing works well when concurrency is not too high.

+        In fact, if the concurrency is high, then the update operation of the memory will be tried again and again until it is accepted by all the thread, and at one given point of time, only one thread will win.
+All the other ones will be retrying again and again.

+        The behavior of CASing system is very different from the behavior of a synchronized system.
+If we synchronize a portion of memory, it means that all our threads between are going to wait to access this memory.
+In this case of CASing, all the threads at the same time are going to access this memory, but only one will be the winner.

+        So if CASing is not used in the right use case, it may create a very heavy load both on the memory and on the CPU.

 <br>

 ## Some types of Atomic variable in Java